Insights

 • E-Commerce (Unit Economics): A 5% lift in a recommendation engine’s click-through rate directly scales average order value (AOV) and revenue-per-session.

-The impact of hyperparameter tuning varies significantly across model classes.
+The impact of hyperparameter tuning varies notably across model classes.
 Simpler architectures with fewer configurable settings tend to yield modest gains.
 Complex architectures with large search spaces offer the greatest potential improvement and justify the greatest tuning investment.

 Architectural levers and key hyperparameters by model class